SYDNEY

 I nodded and agreed with my wolf.
 This was just the beginning of our journey together.
 With Katrina by my side, I felt a sense of hope and determination.
 We would face whatever challenges came our way together.

-Alpha Gray is my mate, but the realization hit me like a ton of bricks, and I felt a wave of sadness wash over me.
+Alpha Gray is our mate, but the realization hit me like a ton of bricks, and I felt a wave of sadness wash over me.

 I thought about all the times Alpha Gray had treated me harshly and the way he despised me.
 He didn't like me, and I doubted he ever would because he loves my sister, and that will never change, even if he finds out that I am his true mate.